mjaseem/mjaseem.github.io/_posts/2025-04-12-proof-of-humanity.markdown

 Here's an idea: what if we could use credentials from in-person verifications?
 Could governments and banks—who do in-person verification anyway—vouch for you?
 But there would be privacy concerns there too.
 I don't want my banker to know what websites I use.
 But maybe there's a way to do this without the privacy traps.

-Here's what we’d need to make this work:
+Here's what we'd need to make this work:

-1. **Issuers** (a trusted entity, eg. government, bank etc): issue digital certificates after in-person or document verification
-2. **Provers** (you, the user): enabled to prove you hold a certificate without revealing your identity
+### The roles
+**Issuers** – Trusted entities (like governments or banks) that perform in-person or document verification, then issue a digital certificate to the user.

+**Provers** – You, the user.
+You hold this certificate on your device and use it to prove you're a real person—without revealing who you are.

+**Verifiers** – Websites that accept these proofs and verify your personhood, without needing to contact the issuer.

+### The properties
-3. **Verifiers** (websites): enabled to verify your identity without tracking you across sites.
-We don't want Tumblr and the government to work together to figure out that mild-mannered accountant Bob from HR is the one browsing furry porn
+**Unlinkability** – You present a different identity to each website, and those identities can’t be correlated with each other or with your real identity.
+We don’t want Tumblr and the government teaming up to unmask mild-mannered Bob from HR as the guy browsing furry porn.

-4. **Sybil resistance**: prevent a single certificate from spawning multiple accounts.
+**Sybil resistance** – A single certificate should only allow one account per site.
 Otherwise, we're back to the bot problem.
-This property is aptly named after a [character with multiple personality disorder](https://en.wikipedia.org/wiki/Sybil_attack).
+Apty enough, this property is named after a [character with multiple personality disorder](https://en.wikipedia.org/wiki/Sybil_attack).

-The verifiers shouldn't have to talk to the issuer since the certificate sits on the user's device and it contains everything needed to prove their personhood.
+The magic here is that verifiers never need to contact issuers.
+The certificate lives on your device and contains everything needed to prove your personhood—privately.

-Is this possible?
+Is this all possible?
 It turns out it is, with "[zero knowledge proofs](https://chain.link/education/zero-knowledge-proof-zkp)".
-While ZKP is not widely used, it seem getting popular in blockchain and decentralization circles.
-Identify verification is one of its many use cases.
+While ZKP is not widely used, it has seen adoption in blockchain and decentralization circles.
+Identity verification is one of its many use cases.

 Similar to public key cryptography, it works because of the special properties of certain mathematical operations.

 ## How does this work?

 Honestly, I don’t know the deep math yet—at least not enough to confidently explain it.
-But I plan to dive in.
 For now, [this article](https://blog.identity.foundation/cryptographic-pseudonyms) might help.

 Broadly it works like this: